caracalla/quake/notes.md

 1. `Memory_Init` - inits the hunk, cache, and zone memory
 1. `Cbuf_Init` - allocates 8192 bytes for the command buffer
 1. `Cmd_Init` - adds commands like exec, echo, alias, cmd, wait
-1. `V_Init` - adds more commands, and registers a ton of cvars
+1. `V_Init` - adds commands and registers a ton of cvars related to player view
 1. `Chase_Init` - registers camera chase cvars
 1. `Host_InitVCR` - inits playback or record if desired
 1. `COM_Init` - checks for endianness, registers some cvars, adds path command, inits filesystem, and does registration check